 SUNDAY AFTERNOON & EVENING

-Up and at ’em!
-Savour Hotel Meyrick’s breakfast in your room or avail of No. 15 on the Square with a full buffet breakfast and open kitchen before you start your day.
+Up and at 'em!
+Galway's got an abundance of sensational spots for breakfast, so you've just got to take your pick.
+Check out a list of some of our favourite brekkie spots right HERE.
 No visit to Galway is complete without a trip to Salthill.
-You can hop on a bus or make the journey by foot (weather permitting… so get the bus!).
+You can hop on a bus or make the journey by foot (weather permitting... so get the bus!).
 Pop into Ground & Co. for a freshly brewed coffee and take a walk along the beach, down the famous Salthill promenade.
 At the Blackrock point, it has become a long-standing tradition to kick the wall before you turn back.

 Atlantiquaria Toft Park, Galway // more here